iterative/dvc.org/static/docs/get-started/compare-experiments.md

 DVC makes it easy to iterate on your project using Git commits with tags or Git branches.
 It provides a way to try different ideas, keep track of them, switch back and forth.
-To find the best performing experiment or track the progress, a special *metric* output type is supported in DVC lie it was described in one of the previous steps.
+To find the best performing experiment or track the progress, a special *metric* output type is supported in DVC (described in one of the previous steps).

 Let's run evaluate for the latest `bigram` experiment we created in one of the previous steps.
 It mostly takes just running the `dvc repro`: